-The Kizh (pronounced "Keech") were the people who canoed out to greet Spanish explorer Juan Rodriquez Cabrillo in 1542 upon his arrival off the shores of Santa Catalina and San Pedro.
+The Gabrieleño, who are believed to have arrived in the Los Angeles area from the Mojave Desert more than 2,000 years ago, were the people who canoed out to greet Spanish explorer Juan Rodriquez Cabrillo in 1542 upon his arrival off the shores of Santa Catalina and San Pedro.
 Cabrillo declined their invitation to come ashore and visit.
-The Kizh inhabited the southern portion of what is today Los Angeles County, northern portion of Orange County, and some western portion of both San Bernardino and Riverside Counties.
-There were an estimated 5,000 Kizh living in the region when the first Spanish settlers arrived in 1781 to establish Los Angeles.
-There are 31 known sites believed to have been Kizh villages, each having had as many as 400 to 500 huts.
+The Gabrieleño inhabited the southern portion of what is today Los Angeles County, northern portion of Orange County, and some western portion of both San Bernardino and Riverside Counties.
+There were an estimated 5,000 to 10,000 Gabrieleño living in the region when the first Spanish settlers arrived in 1781 to establish Los Angeles.
+There are 31 known sites believed to have been Gabrieleño villages, each having had as many as 400 to 500 huts.
 In each village, a hereditary chieftain wielded almost total authority over the community.
-The Spanish initially called the Kizh by a Spanish variation of their original name (Kichireños or "people of the willow houses"), but, after bringing them under subjection to the Mission San Gabriel, began to instead call them Gabrieleños (as the Spanish were prone to do with native people subjected to the missions).
+The Spanish initially called the Gabrieleño by a Spanish variation of their original name (Kichireños or "people of the willow houses"), but, after bringing them under subjection to the Mission San Gabriel, began to instead call them Gabrieleños (as the Spanish were prone to do with native people subjected to the missions).

-Warfare was not frequent for the Kizh and robbery, murder and incest was rare.
+Warfare was not frequent for the Gabrieleño and robbery, murder and incest was rare.

-The Chumash ranged into the Malibu area of Los Angeles County, although they mostly lived in parts of Ventura and Santa Barbara Counties.
+The Chumash, who are believed to have arrived in the Los Angeles area about 3,000 years ago, ranged into the Malibu area of Los Angeles County, although they mostly lived in parts of Ventura and Santa Barbara Counties.
 Being a seafaring people, Chumash Indians spent much of their time building small boats and fishing and were accomplished fishermen and artisans.
-They were more sophisticated craftsmen than their Tongva neighbors to the south.
+They were more sophisticated craftsmen than their Gabrieleño neighbors to the south.

 When the first Spanish missionaries arrived, there were believed to be as many as 22,000 Chumash.
-However, as had happened with the Tongva, their population, communities and culture rapidly disappeared.
+However, as did happen with the Gabrieleño, their population, communities and culture rapidly disappeared after the arrival of the Europeans.
 By 1906, there were only 42 known survivors.
 Today, about 2,000 people claim to be Chumash descendants, mostly living in Ventura and Santa Barbara Counties.

 Source: California Indians - An Illustrated Guide, George Emanuels, Diablo Books.
 The First Angelinos: The Gabrielino Indians of Los Angeles, William McCawley, Malki Museum Press/Ballena Press